niik/process-proxy/design.md

 The function validates each connection by expecting a handshake within 1000ms.
 The handshake must be exactly 146 bytes:
 - Protocol header: "ProcessProxy 0001 " (18 bytes)
-- Secret: 128 bytes
+- Token: 128 bytes

 Connections that don't send a valid handshake or don't send it within the timeout are immediately closed.
 This prevents random TCP connections from being processed.

 The function accepts an optional `validateConnection` callback in its options parameter.
-This callback receives the secret string (read from the handshake up until the first null byte) and should return a Promise<boolean>.
+This callback receives the token string (read from the handshake up until the first null byte) and should return a Promise<boolean>.
 If the promise resolves to false, the connection is immediately closed.
 This allows applications to implement custom authentication schemes such as:
-- Pre-shared secret validation
+- Pre-shared token validation
 - Token-based authentication
-- Database lookup of valid secrets
+- Database lookup of valid tokens
 - Time-based one-time password (TOTP) validation

 ```typescript